 Finally, your sponsor or current employer also needs to assist you with a No Objection Certificate (NOC).
 Although this might not be a necessary requirement for all Free Zones, it is advisable to have one ready.

-Once you have all the necessary documents, you can apply for your freelance license.
+Once you have all the necessary documents, you can apply for the freelance license Dubai has to offer.
 The application process varies depending on your legal structure and the free zone you choose to operate in.
-Generally, the process involves filling out an application form, submitting your documents, and paying the necessary fees.
+Generally, the process involves filling out an application form, submitting your documents, and paying the necessary fees to get the freelance visa in UAE.

 5. Obtain your residence visa